 School group ‘bubbles’ – where small groups of pupils live, study and mix exclusively within that group, with designated staff – have particular application in boarding schools.
 Having all children on site may pose less of a risk if they are all boarders and not coming and going and mixing with others.
 Being in small groups and not mixing might mean that they are designated as a household, which helps with sharing facilities, eating together and distancing.

 Separate, smaller, groups reduce general contact and potential exposure to infection.
 They also make the management of any outbreak easier.
 It is simpler to identify those in contact with the infected person.
 It reduces the number of pupils and staff who might need to isolate.

-Additional complexity of “bubbles” arises in schools who have a mixture of day, flexi and full-time boarders.
-In particular, how the school deals with flexi boarders
+Additional complexity regarding ‘bubbles’ arises in schools which have a mixture of day, flexi, and full-time boarders: in particular, how the school deals with flexi boarders.

 The Boarding School Association [BSA]

-To supplement the NEU and BSA checklists, as appropriate, you might wish to ask the following questions.
-The list is not exhaustive and you should ask other questions you think relevant.
+To supplement the NEU and BSA checklists, as appropriate, you may wish to ask the following questions.
+The list is not exhaustive, and you should ask other questions you think relevant.